Billionaire Tom Steyer ends 2020 Democratic presidential bid

 Even still, Steyer continued to pivot back to his criticism of Trump, reiterating his pre-candidacy calls for ousting the Republican from the White House, either electorally or via impeachment, as that process got underway in Washington.

-On the trail, Steyer focused much of his effort in South Carolina, home to the first Southern primary, as well as the first state to test a candidate's performance with a heavily black electorate.
-His wife relocated to the state for the duration of his campaign, and he spent almost $24 million on TV advertising — more than all the other candidates combined — in his quest for his first top finish in four contests, targeting minority-owned media in particular with a half-million-dollar spend on black radio.
+On the trail, Steyer focused much of his effort in South Carolina, home to the first southern primary, as well as the first state to test a candidate's performance with a heavily black electorate.
+His wife relocated to the state for the duration of his campaign, and he spent almost $24m on TV advertising — more than all the other candidates combined — in his quest for his first top finish in four contests, targeting minority-owned media in particular with a half-million-dollar spend on black radio.

 He racked up notable endorsements, including the chiefs of the Legislative Black Caucus and Democratic Black Caucus, as well as the Greenwood, South Carolina, woman behind President Barack Obama's vaunted campaign chant, "Fired up, ready to go."